tylertitsworth/5th-age-srd/Classes/Druid.md

 **Miss:** Damage equal to your level

-**Always:** Until the end of your next turn, deal thunder damage equal to your Strength + Dexterity modifier (x2 at 5th level; x3 at 8th) to all enemies who engage you.
+**Always:** Until the end of your next turn, deal thunder damage equal to your Strength + Dexterity modifier, twice at 5th level and thrice at 8th, to all enemies who engage you.

 | Higher Level | Effect |
 | --- | --- |